hideaki-j/hideaki-j.github.io/index.md

 He has published 10+ papers in conferences and the peer-reviewed journals, and filed several patents on IR and NLP algorithms and software.
 He received five awards including the incentive research award for his NLP research from the Japanese Society of Artificial Intelligence (JSAI) Workshop on Interactive Information Access and Visual Mining, and the Mitsubishi Electric R&D Center president award for making the design process efficient by developing an IR algorithm and software.

-# Skills
+# 💪 Skills
-- Programming Languages: Python, C#, Java, SPARQL, etc.
+- Programming Languages: Python, C#, Java, etc.
-- Software Libraries: PyTorch, Keras, Scikit-learn, Pandas, MySQL, Numpy, Elasticsearch, etc.
+- Software Libraries: HuggingFace, PyTorch, Elasticsearch, etc.
 - Operating Systems: Linux, Mac OS, Windows
 - Languages: English and Japanese

-# Work Experience
+# 💼 Work Experience

 **Signal AI, London, UK** - Visiting Researcher\
 June 2022 - October 2022